JakeSteam/KotlinExperiments/README.md

     }
 </pre>

-### Creating simple string emitter and outputting emissions
+### Creating simple string emitter and printing observed strings
 <pre>
     fun emitTest() {
         // Create an observable that loops through a list of strings and emits each (`onNext()`).